 Lifestyle in Queensland

 If you prefer something more theatrical, make your way to a show at one of the city's many performing arts venues.
 The Brisbane Powerhouse, previously a 1920s power station, has been brought back to life as a contemporary arts centre that's home to a colourful array of theatre productions and festivals.
-And if fine art is your thing, check out the local and international exhibitions at Queensland Art Gallery and GOMA.
+If fine art is your thing, check out the local and international exhibitions at Queensland Art Gallery and GOMA.
 Located a short stroll from each other in South Bank, they're the largest of Brisbane's many galleries.

-Queensland is a foodie's paradise, with fresh local ingredients and talented chefs creating exceptional experiences at eateries and cooking schools throughout the state.
+When it comes to exploring the best restaurants, Queensland is a foodie's paradise, with fresh local ingredients and talented chefs creating exceptional experiences at eateries and cooking schools throughout the state.

 Local markets meet designer shopping

-If you want to immerse yourself in a day of retail therapy, head to the newly refurbished Pacific Fair in Broadbeach - it's open seven days a week.
+To immerse yourself in a day of retail therapy, head to the newly refurbished Pacific Fair in Broadbeach - it's open seven days a week.
 With more than 400 stores, including exclusive European brands and well-known high street shops, you'll be in fashion heaven.
 After a bargain?
 Try the Harbour Town Gold Coast outlet shopping centre in Biggera Waters for amazing discounts on well-known brands.

 An education for the palate